Consensys/mythx-docs/docs/source/tools/mythxvsc/index.rst

 .. image:: button_mythx.png
 .. image:: right_click.png

-Once the solidity compilation is done, you will be asked to pick a contract from a dropdown list of contracts that exist in the compiled ast.
+Once the solidity compilation is done, you will be asked to pick a contract from a dropdown list of contracts that exist in the compiled AST.
 Please make sure to pick the main contract to avoid inconsistent results.

 .. image:: contract_picker.png

-Now you can just sit back and wait for MythX to do its magic :) Once the analysis is over, you will see your smart contract issues highlighted in your code.
+Once the analysis is over, you will see your smart contract issues highlighted in your code.
 This should take no longer than three minutes.

 .. image:: finished_analysis.png